MEkrembedir/Servo/README.md

 # Servo Control Used in Laika
 The code is a simple example for understanding the method used to control 8 servo motors of a robot dog named Laika.
-Each servo motor is defined separately using the Servo library and named as servo1, servo2, servo3, servo4, servo5, servo6, servo7, and servo8.
+Each servo motor is defined separately using the 'Servo library and named as servo1, servo2, servo3, servo4, servo5, servo6, servo7, and servo8.
 The target angles for each servo motor are determined using the "wake" and "step" variables.

 The code uses two separate functions called "front_leg" and "back_leg".
 The "front_leg" function moves 4 servo motors by taking the target angles and writing them to the servo motors.
 Similarly, the "back_leg" function moves the other 4 servo motors.
 There is also a "move" function that enables the servo motors to move step by step towards the target angles.